chrisemunt/mg-dbx-bdb/README.md

 High speed Synchronous and Asynchronous access to Berkeley DB and LMDB from Node.js.

 Chris Munt <cmunt@mgateway.com>
-13 May 2021, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+14 May 2021, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

-* The M database emulation mode is an experimental project at this stage.
-* The Berkeley DB and LMDB mode should be stable.
 * Verified to work with Node.js v14 to v16.
+* Simple Synchronous/Asynchronous access to Berkeley DB or LMDB and an implementation of a **Global Storage** solution for both.
 * [Release Notes](#RelNotes) can be found at the end of this document.

 Contents